department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/service-connected.md

 Yes, if:

-- You have a current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday life tasks, including meaningful work), and
+- You have a current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work), and
 - You got injured or sick while actively serving in the military—and your injury or illness caused your disability or made a disability you already had worse, and
 - You can link your current disability to an injury or illness that happened while you were actively serving in the military